AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/pre-crack-pe-nodes-elmts.png" width=100% height=100%>

 The surfaces to be duplicated need to be tagged as well.
-Although in this simplistic example there is only one feasible surface, in an extensive solid mesh many such surfaces may coalesce into a (possibly curved) crack surface.
-Each crack surface can have its own physical tag (here `"crack_horizontal"`) or they can share a common tag.
-The reason behind individual tagging is that, after duplication, each surface and its duplicate can be further transformed into a zero-thickness interface element and it may be convenient to differentiate between sets of crack surfaces (i.e. interface types) to assign them different material properties.
+Although in this simplistic example there is only one feasible surface, in an extensive solid mesh many such surfaces may coalesce into a (possibly curved) crack plane.
+Each crack plane can have its own physical tag (here `"crack_horizontal"`) or they can share a common tag.
+The reason behind individual tagging is that, after duplication, each surface and its duplicate can be further transformed into a zero-thickness interface element and it may be convenient to differentiate between sets of crack planes (i.e. interface types) to assign them different material properties.
 The explicit transformation into interface elements is not addressed here, as it is FE engine dependent, but indication is made as to how it could be done wherever appropriate.
-Regardless of the number of physical tags for crack surfaces, **all** surfaces to be duplicated need to be grouped by a common tag (here `"s2in"`).
+Regardless of the number of physical tags for crack planes, **all** surfaces to be duplicated need to be grouped by a common tag (here `"s2in"`).
 Ultimately, this is necessary precisely to facilitate the definition of interface elements, as will become apparent with the examples.

 Shifting focus back on the simplistic mesh, once `crack.py` is executed (caveats on execution syntax can be found in subsequent test examples), the tagged surface is duplicated, effectively decoupling the two adjacent solid elements.
 This is shown below, whereby a virtual crack opening is induced for visual clarity (in reality the nodes at each crack side initially overlap in the same location).